survivejs/react-book/manuscript/04_implementing_notes.md

 ```

 If you edit a `Note` now, you should see a log at the console.

+T> Besides allowing you to set context, [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) makes it possible to fix parameters to certain values.
+Here we fix the first parameter to the value of `note.id`.

 It would be nice to push the state to `Notes`.
 The problem is that doing this would break the encapsulation.
 We would still need to wire up the "add note" button with the same state.
 This would mean we would have to communicate the changes to `Notes` somehow.
 We'll discuss a better way to solve this very issue in the next chapter.